karenutheim/recipe-book/sides/hummus.md

 ## Instructions

-- Mix all ingredients in a blender until homogenous
+- Mix all ingredients except parsley in a blender until homogenous
+- Add parsley on top and serve